cheeyeo/cheeyeo/README.md

 My background is in computer science and I have been specializing in web and software development for the past 10 years.

-I decided to take the plunge and retrain in the fields of Machine Learning and DevOps.
+I decided to take the plunge and retrain in the fields of Machine Learning, Cloud Technologies and DevOps.

-I write about my own research and development work at my personal blog: https://cheeyeo.uk
+I write about my own research and development work at my personal blog: https://cheeyeo.dev

 My professional profile can be found at https://uk.linkedin.com/in/cheeyeo